Three mental health professionals share insights on anxiety causes and the medical realities of anxiety.

 “Polka dots can’t stay alone,” Japanese artist Yayoi Kusama once said of her attraction to the pattern that dominates her work.

 A floppy hat and housedress became tools for subversion in the hands of comedian Jackie “Moms” Mabley.
-Born in the late 1800s, Mabley gained national fame by adopting a persona as a bawdy, mischievous grandmother.

 A recent Forbes article reported that two million Americans quit their jobs every month, mostly out of a sense of dissatisfaction and disempowerment.